PropTechTools/PTT-API-Solutions/README.md

 ## PTT API: Macrolage

+### Web testing environment

+The PTT API can also be tested with this [web testing environment](account.proptechtools.de/apitest.php)

 ### Mandatory parameters for the GET-Request for accessing the PTT API

 * apiKey (your private api key)